 - Investing time and commitment into improving communication between you and your dog so both of you have your needs met

-- Incorporating enrichment into training programs and providing for dog’s needs as individuals
+- Incorporating enrichment and agency into training and behavior modification plans and providing for dog’s needs as individuals

 - Creating a relationship based on connection and communication, pursuing harmony and happiness for both dog and human

 - Trying to dominate, intimidate and control dogs to submit, ignoring emotional and physical welfare